xemlock/wp-codemirror-block/readme.txt

 == Screenshots ==

 1. How to Add CodeBlock.
-2. Paste `CODE` and Select apropriate Language to hightlight `CODE`.
+2. Paste `CODE` and Select apropriate Language to highlight `CODE`.
 3. Change Theme from 50+ different themes, with live Preview.
 4. Toggle Line Number with one click.